Learning Plans - Making basic template changes

 Making basic changes

-To begin making changes, access the template by clicking Admin>Learning Plan Templates.
+To begin making changes, access the template by clicking Admin>Learning Plans.
 You will now be presented with the following screen.

 Any learning plans you have created and uploaded will appear in the list.
 By default, there will be just one.
 The number of pupils using each template will be listed under Active Learning Plans.